 Instruments and Surveys

-Our Measurement Study will produce, pilot, and validate three pairs and one stand-alone instrument (seven instruments total) developed to measure research use from both the practitioner and researcher perspectives.
+Our Measurement Study is producing, piloting, and validating three pairs and one stand-alone instrument (seven instruments total) developed to measure research use from both the practitioner and researcher perspectives.
 The instruments capture:

 - Depth of research use in schools;